 So when you hear the invitation, join in.
 It’s better than staying home and watching TV that night!

 Each Fall, we have a Saturday seminar to introduce the enneagram, a framework of personality that helps us on the spiritual journey.
 We also form groups lasting from September through May each year, to use the enneagram to explore our spiritual lives together.

-It’s a big commitment — ten months!
+It’s a big commitment — nine months!
 But it is one of the most transformative tools we’ve found for our souls.
 Listen for the announcement each fall, and join in.
 It will be worth your time.